-Specifies a constraint on the URL patterns to rewrite in the response message.
-Limiting the URL pattern prevents the proxy server from rewriting all URL patterns in the response message of a certain page.
+Specifies to match a request URL to rewrite in the response message.
+Limiting the URL pattern prevents the proxy server from rewriting all URL patterns in the response message of a certain page, allowing the proxy server to skip parsing responses for other pages if there are multiple pages.
 This setting is only valid when the action type is absolute URL response or relative URL response.